4d/docs/website/translated_docs/es/REST/$method.md

 Triggers are executed immediately when saving the entity to the server.
 The response contains all the data as it exists on the server.

-You can also put these requests to create or update entities in a transaction by calling `$atomic/$atonce`.
+También puede poner estas solicitudes para crear o actualizar entidades en una transacción llamando a `$atomic/$atonce`.
 If any errors occur during data validation, none of the entities are saved.
-You can also use $method=validate to validate the entities before creating or updating them.
+También puede utilizar $method=validate para validar las entidades antes de crearlas o actualizarlas.

 If a problem arises while adding or modifying an entity, an error will be returned to you with that information.
 > Notes for specific attribute types: